iagoleal/iagoleal.github.io/content/posts/sample-distributions.md

 I don't know about any reference that does things this way.
 So, as a bonus, now I'll have where to link people towards whenever I want to talk about Markov kernel-invariance.
 Oh well, it seems I'm putting the cart before the horse in here.
-Let's start out.
+Time to start out.

-In case you've landed on this page in search for an algorithm and don't care for the mathematical intricacies --- no matter how elegant they might be --- here is the final theorem, which will get you covered.
+In case you've landed on this page in search for a sampling algorithm and don't care for the mathematical intricacies --- no matter how elegant they might be --- here is the final theorem, which should get you covered.

 :::Theorem
 Let $U \sim \Unif[0, 1]^N$ be uniform on the $N$-cube and define random variables $E_i = -\log(U_i) \sim \Exp(1)$.